 Section 1—Membership

-Membership in the organization shall be open to all interested persons and may be obtained upon completion of a membership form with payment of annual dues or a donation.
+Membership in the organization shall be open to all interested persons.
+Persons may express interest by either making an annual financial contribution no later than 30 days prior to The Arc’s Annual Meeting, or by expressing interest in Membership at any time during or after the advocacy process.
+Membership obtained through the advocacy process has no expiration date.
+Membership in The Arc is individual in nature.

 Section 2—Privileges and Responsibilities

-Active members shall be those members in good standing.
-Active members shall be entitled to all the rights and privileges of this organization and shall share in its responsibilities, including voting rights in the General Membership meeting, provided that membership dues or a donation have been received at least 30 days prior to the General Membership Meeting.
+.
+Members shall be entitled to all the rights and privileges of this organization and shall share in its responsibilities, including voting rights in the General Membership meeting.
+Each Member of The Arc is entitled to one vote.
 Membership in this organization includes additional membership in The Arc of Colorado and The Arc national organization).

 Plain Language: Each member can vote at the Annual Meeting.
 Members also belong to The Arc of Colorado and The Arc US.

-Section 3—Termination
+Section 3—Resignation and Termination

-Members who do not make a donation or pay membership dues more than 90 days after their membership expires shall be dropped from the membership rollA member may resign at any time with written notice or by not paying the annual dues.
+A member may resign at any time with written notice to The Arc.
+Membership may be terminated by the Board of Directors for violations of The Arc’s Code of Ethics.

 Plain Language: Members can choose not to be members at any time.
 The Arc can take away membership if someone doesn’t follow The Arc’s Code of Ethics.

-Section 4—Types

-Membership in this organization may be on an individual or household basis.
-An individual membership is entitled to one vote and a household membership is entitled to two votes.

 Article VII – Board of Directors